On the Weak and Strong Convergence of a Conceptual Algorithm for Solving Three Operator Monotone Inclusions: The Conceptual Forward-Backward-Half-Forward Algorithm

 and

 Moreover, set

 and

-This kind of forward steps have been used in several papers for solving nonsmooth convex optimization problems \cite{yuniusem}, variational inequalities \cite{yuni-rein-phan,BI}, and nonsmooth inclusion problems \cite{sva}.
+Similar forward steps have been used in several papers for solving nonsmooth convex optimization problems \cite{yuniusem}, variational inequalities \cite{yuni-rein-phan,BI}, and nonsmooth inclusion problems \cite{sva, CB}.
 The existence of $j(k)$, satisfying \eqref{linesearch}, and the well-definition of \eqref{iterado2} and \eqref{iterado3} will be proved in the next section.
-It is worth mentioning that the projection steps defined in \eqref{iterado2} and \eqref{iterado3} do not require any additional computational cost, that is, both steps have closed and inexpensive formulae.
-By using Proposition \ref{proj_C(x)} with $y=\bar x^k$, $z=x^k$, and we have $\Tau_k=\Tau_{\bar x^k,\bar w^k}$ and $\Gamma_k=\Gamma_{x^k,x^0}$.
+It is worth mentioning that the projection steps defined in \eqref{iterado2} and \eqref{iterado3} do not increase the computational burden per iteration, that is, both steps have closed and inexpensive formulae.
+By using Proposition \ref{proj_C(x)} with $y=\bar x^k$, $z=x^k$, and we have $\Tau_k=\Tau^{r_k}_{\bar x^k,\bar w^k}$ and $\Gamma_k=\Gamma_{x^k,x^0}$.
 Moreover, since $x^k\notin \Tau_k$ which is proved below in Proposition \ref{H<=>S^*}, and also where $\lambda^k_1,\lambda^k_2$ are given by, and